tubbo/org/README.md

 ## Usage

-To update your MobileOrg account:
+Create the path for `.org` files and the initial `index.org` template:

+    $ org init

+Add a new file to the `index.org`.
+This will automatically write `checksums.dat` as well:

+    $ org add file.org -t "File"

+Write the `checksums.dat` files:

-    $ org sync
+    $ org commit

-To begin editing your org-mode files:
+Edit an `.org` file, or pass no arguments to edit them all:

-    $ org edit
+    $ org show file.org

 ## Development